 Methods

-The research was conducted from May until July 2016 in three large villages at river bank of Mentarang followed by the next research on June to August 2021 at Mentarang Sub-District, Malinau District (Figure 1).
+The research was conducted from May until July 2016 in three large villages at watershed of Mentarang river followed by the next research on June to August 2021 at Mentarang Sub-District, Malinau District (Figure 1).
+In 2016, we conducted the first research as preliminary study, while at 2021 we focused more on conservation aspect.
 The zoological data were collected and we conducted semi-structured interview (Ellen, 1993).
+The interviews were managed by open ended interviews, followed by field observation, captured image of games and their identification.
+As interviewee, they are hunter, blowgun artist, village head or kepala desa, traditional leader or kepala adat, respected villager or tetua, and locals.
+Before interview, we brought pre-prepared questionnaire sheets to studied area (Supiandi, 2021).